kuali/kc/README.md

 mvn clean install -Dgrm.off=true -Pitests
 ```

-> **Precompile jsps:** This precompiles the Kuali Coeus jsps for Tomcat 7.
-This is useful to verify the absence of compile errors in jsps while the Kuali Coeus Application is being built.
+> **Precompile jsps:** This precompiles the Kuali Research jsps for Tomcat 7.
+This is useful to verify the absence of compile errors in jsps while the Kuali Research Application is being built.
 Precompilation also helps the initial page load time for all jsps.
 ```
 mvn clean install -Dgrm.off=true -Pprecompile-jsp-tomcat-7
 ```

-> **System Dependent Requirements:** Kuali Coeus is now using some node and npm dependencies as part of its build process.
+> **System Dependent Requirements:** Kuali Research is now using some node and npm dependencies as part of its build process.
 These dependencies have all been designed to be downloaded, installed and run without any additional system level requirements, but there are some system specific requirements that cannot be managed by our build process.
 This seems to primarily affect Windows, but additional systems may be affected depending on local configuration.
-If you are seeing errors attempting to build Kuali Coeus that relate to node or npm, please see the failing node project's documentation for what might be expected to be installed on your system.
+If you are seeing errors attempting to build Kuali Research that relate to node or npm, please see the failing node project's documentation for what might be expected to be installed on your system.
 For example, we currently have a dependency on a node project called drafter that builds our api documentation.
 From their [Windows specific documentation][10], drafter appears to require Visual Studio Express 2012 and Python 2.7.
 These types of dependencies are beyond our control, but we strive to make the build process as simple as possible.

 **Step 8: Install Spring Instrumentation**